liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/optimum/optimum.md

 100444/r--r--r--  34      fil   2023-04-17 20:42:35 +1000  user.txt
 ```

-Interestingly when I take screenshot of the users desktop, we can see my machine connecting to the victim through the logs in the GUI.
+Interestingly when I take screenshot of the users desktop, we can see my machine connecting to the victim through the logs in the HFS GUI.
 ![3](assets/3.png)

 From here I uploaded winPREAS.exe to the target host to see if I could find any credentials laying around or if the script would suggest some exploits for me.